 A change in routine can lead to additional stress.
 Try to exercise at your usual time, go to meetings that you normally go to, and stick to as normal a diet as you possibly can.

-#3 Be realistic, try not to expect the “ideal” holiday.
+3. Be realistic, and try not to expect the “ideal” holiday.

 Make sure to leave time to spend with friends and/or family who value you.
-And if they don’t live close by, call them for a “reality check”, for some “grounding”.
+And if they don’t live close by, call them for a “reality check” or some “grounding.”
 Remember to ask for support if you need it.

-#6 Don’t be alone, if you don’t want to.
+6. Don’t be alone, if you don’t want to be.

-If you anticipate spending the holidays alone, try to volunteer somewhere, in a soup kitchen, with children in group homes, or the elderly in various facilities.
-People will so appreciate you, you may feel better about yourself, but most of all, you’ll have company.
+If you anticipate spending the holidays alone, try to volunteer somewhere, like in a soup kitchen, with children in group homes, or the elderly in various facilities.
+People will so appreciate you that you may feel better about yourself, but more imporantly, you’ll have company.

 It’s OK to say no when you’re asked to do more than you can.
 It’s fine to say no to some invitations and fine to say no to those asking for favors.
 Remember, this is your holiday too!

-Holidays are often a time people attempt to take on too much, do too much on their own.
+Holidays are often a time people attempt to take on too much or do too much on their own.
 It’s OK to ask for help from family and friends.
 Whether for decorating, shopping, cooking, or a shoulder to lean on, ASK.

-If you’re feeling blue, pamper yourself, do what feels good, what you want to do.
-Try to take a walk, spend time alone if that’s what you want.
-Remember, this is your holiday too and you can be there for yourself just like you try to be for everyone else.
+If you’re feeling blue, pamper yourself.
+Do what feels good, and what you want to do.
+Try to take a walk or spend time alone, if that’s what you want.
+Remember, this is your holiday too, and you can be there for yourself just like you try to be for everyone else.